foghorn-tech/file_search_doc/open-ai-doc/output/OpenAI_image_generation.md

 # Image generation

-Learn how to generate images with DALL·E in the openai API.
+Learn how to use ai to *generate images from texts* with the openai API.

 ## Usage